New Three-Year Doctor of Pharmacy (PharmD) at the University of Toronto

 What criteria are used to determine who is admitted to the program?

-The published minimum average is 70% (equivalent to a ‘B-’ at the University of Toronto); however, depending on the applicant pool, the minimum for eligibility for the online Individual Assessment, or in final selections, may be higher as explained under the ‘Academic Requirements’ section.
+The published minimum average is 70% (equivalent to a ‘B-’ at the University of Toronto); however, depending on the applicant pool, the minimum for eligibility for the online Individual Assessment, or in final selections, may be higher as explained in the ‘Academic Requirements’ section.

 The published criteria does not preclude consideration of other possible factors related to academic performance and/or student conduct.